iXcess/RaspiCAN_Joystick/README.md

-# Raspberrypi CAN Joystick Controller
+# Raspi Zero CAN Joystick Controller

-This tutorial is to allow any raspberry pi device to act as a HID device specifically a Joystick.
+This tutorial is to allow any raspberry zero device to act as a HID device specifically a Joystick.
 This project has been created to control Live For Speed using real vehicle CAN Bus drive-by-wire data.
 Reference and credits to [_DATENSCHUTZ_](http://www.isticktoit.net/?p=1383)

 ### Step 1 - Enabling the required modules and drivers